Home » 4-H Positive Youth Development » Shooting Sports

 - Who Can Join?
 Youth in 3rd grade and at least 8 years old.

 - Where?
-Chippewa Falls Armory, A standard indoor air rifle range, perfect for learning and practice.
+TO BE DETERMINED, A standard indoor air rifle range, perfect for learning and practice

 - Additional practices in March and April.